astropy/astropy/docs/configs.rst

     def some_func(val=SOME_OPTION()):
         return val + 2

-This works fine as long as the user doesn't change it's value during runtime, but if they do, the function won't know about the change::
+This works fine as long as the user doesn't change its value during runtime, but if they do, the function won't know about the change::

     >>> some_func()